How to add and update Linux SSH keys on Managed Service for Kubernetes node group hosts

 As a result of this command, the following operations will be applied to the cluster's node group:

-- New users will be created with the given SSH keys.
+- New users will be created with the specified SSH keys.

-When updating SSH keys, the node group will switch to Reconciling, because the VMs belonging to this group will run metadata update.
+When updating SSH keys, the node group switches to RECONCILING as the VM instances of this group start updating their metadata.

 Alert

-In the process of metadata update for a Managed Services for Kubernetes cluster node group, the nodes in the affected group might become fully or partially unavailable for up to 20 minutes.
+Running a metadata update on a Managed Service for Kubernetes cluster node group may cause the affected nodes to become partially or fully unavailable for up to 20 minutes.